kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 All examples run from their own folder using an `index.html` file, which references a `scripts.js` file.
 Either `index.html` or `scripts.js` will change with each new example, and new files may be added or subtracted to each example.

-All examples use some form of the `XMLHttpRequest` browser object.
-Because of this, they need to run from a web server instead of as a local file in a web browser.
+Because examples use some form of the `XMLHttpRequest` browser object, they need to run from a web server instead of as a local file in a web browser.
+Whether it's a browser tool or a desktop server application like <a href="http://www.mamp.info/" target="blank" title="Learn about MAMP">MAMP</a>, it needs to run from a web server.

 <p class="toc-paragraph"><a href="#table-of-contents" class="toc">Back to the Table of Contents</a></p>
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
 First, understand that `XMLHttpRequest`, or "XHR", is the heart of any AJAX code.
-With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title="Read the WHATWG XMLHttpRequest specification">the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:
+Therefore, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title="Read the WHATWG XMLHttpRequest specification">the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition:

 > *"The XMLHttpRequest object is an API for fetching resources."*